ii/iiedison/README.md

 # iiedison
-A software build for the intel edison that con provision another edison
+ii build for the intel edison that can provision another edison along with wifi, usb, and ethernet deploys